cymcsg/UltimateAndroid/README.md

 UltimateAndroidUi project now has four separate ui projects:widget,component,animations and lollipop.
 So if you want to only use part of the ui project you can simply use the separate project.
 However if you want to use all of them, you can also use the UltimateAndroidUi project.

+facebook/fresco is integrated into the framework，this provides a new image loading plan.
+Fresco is a powerful system for displaying images in Android applications.
+Fresco takes care of image loading and display, so you don't have to.
+It will load images from the network, local storage, or local resources, and display a placeholder until the image has arrived.
+It has two levels of cache; one in memory and another in internal storage.

 [Update Log](https://github.com/cymcsg/UltimateAndroid/blob/master/updateLog.md)